open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-github-and-markdown.md

 - Learn about GitHub and Markdown
 - Create your own Markdown profile page
 - Understand the Forking workflow on GitHub (including forks, repositories, commits, and pull requests)
+- Add your own Markdown profile page with forking workflow on github.com

 ## 2. Preparation